 Per capita income statistics are not available for the District as such.
-The smallest areas for which such statistics are available, which includes the District, are the Towns and Counties listed below.
-The figures set below with respect to such Towns and Counties are included for information only.
-It should not be inferred from the inclusion of such data in the Official Statement that the Towns or the Counties are necessarily representative of the District, or vice versa.
+The smallest areas for which such statistics are available, which includes the District, are the City of Geneva, the Towns of Geneva, Phelps, Seneca, Waterloo and Benton (collectively, the "Towns") and the County of Ontario.
+The figures set forth below with respect to the City, Towns and County is included for information only.
+It should not be inferred from the inclusion of such data in the Official Statement that the City, Towns or County are necessarily representative of the District, or vice versa.